 (706) 344-3666 phone

 Monday – Friday 8:00 AM - 5:00 PM

-Dawson County Emergency Services proudly provides service to the residents and visitors of Dawson County, as well as the City of Dawsonville.
+Dawson County Fire & Emergency Services proudly provides service to the residents and visitors of Dawson County, as well as the City of Dawsonville.
 Our coverage area totals 211 square miles, including Springer Mountain, the southern terminus of the Appalachian Trail, and over 50 miles of shoreline on Lake Sydney Lanier.
 Lake Lanier is the most visited Corps of Engineers Lake in the United States, attracting over two million visitors annually.
-DCES operates eight fire stations, of which five are staffed by career and volunteer members, and three are staffed solely by volunteers.
+DCFES operates eight fire stations, of which five are staffed by career members, and three are supported by volunteers.
 Approximately 100 paid and volunteer members of the department responded to over 3,200 calls for service in 2016.

 Dawson County has been rated as an ISO Class 3 Fire Department.
 This community rating, also called the Public Protection Class, is determined by the combined scores awarded to the fire and water departments, as well as the 911 center, and enables our residents and businesses to receive lower insurance premiums and superior service.